Stochastic dynamics of determinantal processes by integration by parts: Differential calculus and integration by parts

-where $\mathrm{Jac}(\phi^{-1})(x)$ is the Jacobian of $\phi^{-1}$ at point $x\in S$.
-We draw attention to the fact that it is indeed $\mathrm{Jac}(\phi^{-1})(x)$ that appears in (\ref{eq:densitymuphi}), which differs from equation (2.11) of \cite{albeverio}.
-We can now state the main result of this section: \begin{proposition} Let $\mathcal{K}_D$ be a restriction operator satisfying \text{\bf (H1)}.
-Then, for any measurable non-negative $f$ on $D$:
+where $\mathrm{Jac}(\phi^{-1})(x)$ is the Jacobian of $\phi^{-1}$ at a point $x\in S$.
+We draw attention to the fact that it is indeed $\mathrm{Jac}(\phi^{-1})(x)$ that appears in (\ref{eq:densitymuphi}), which differs from equation (2.11) of \cite{akr}.
+We are now in a position to state and prove the main result of this section. \begin{proposition} Assume \text{\bf (H1)}, \text{\bf (H2)}, and let $\phi\in\mathrm{Diff}_0(D)$, for any measurable non-negative $f$ on $D$ we have

 \end{proposition} \begin{Proof} For any measurable non-negative $f$ on $D$, we have